adamkramer/shape_shift/README.md

 Requires: Python v3.x

 Steps -
-1. Obtain a list of live proxies which represent various geo-locations via proxy list API
+1. Obtain a list of live proxies which represent various geolocations via proxy list API
 2. Check which are working, and verify that they represent the required geo-location
 3. Use the proxy to connect to the site and iterate through various user-agents reading the data returned
 4. Compare for outliers and highlight to the user